ZYONGE/BasicUnix/README.md

 ---
 ## Project Overview
-**Course:** DataStructure
+**Course:** BasicUnix
 **University:** Tech University of Korea (TUK)

-This repository contains practice code created while studying **data structure**.
+This repository contains practice code created while studying Unix.

 The purpose of this project is to:

-- practice core concepts of data structure
+- practice core concepts of Unix
 - organize lecture exercises
 - build a structured learning record